 “Indians do not really eat hot, hot foods.
 People have that wrong impression.
-They eat food flavored with spices, but then the spices are not actually hot…
+They eat food flavoured with spices, but then the spices are not actually hot…

-An Indian kitchen will not be the most comfortable of places to be in, if you carry a sensitive nose & palate, are not adventurous about trying out new flavors, sensing different aromas and tasting new flavors.
+An Indian kitchen will not be the most comfortable of places to be in, if you carry a sensitive nose & palate, are not adventurous about trying out new flavours, sensing different aromas and tasting new flavours.

 The aroma of spices (their proportion & blend) is actually heavenly for many, while very sensitive for some.
 Thus making appreciation something very relative so to say, however with the advent globalization, more acceptance & appreciation of diverse international cuisines the world over today, the Indian Cuisine has carved a distinct niche of its own.

-Apart from the good old Black Pepper, Turmeric (cure for arthritis, stomach pain, skin inflammation etc.), Cardamom (cancer fighting properties), Cloves (toothaches), Cinnamon (diabetes) are just a few of the very popular spices that were highly valued for their medicinal values.
-Saffron, Star anise, Cumin and their closest cousins Caraway, Carom seeds, Fennel etc. although may not have their origin in India, but are widely used in the very flavorsome and also therapeutic Indian cooking.
+Apart from the good old Black Pepper, Turmeric (cure for arthritis, stomach pain, skin inflammation etc.), Cardamom (cancer-fighting properties), Cloves (toothaches), Cinnamon (diabetes) are just a few of the very popular spices that were highly valued for their medicinal values.
+Saffron, Star anise, Cumin and their closest cousins Caraway, Carom seeds, Fennel etc. although may not have their origin in India, but are widely used in the very flavoursome and also therapeutic Indian cooking.